OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/nvidia_kai_scheduler.md

 To perform the validation with NVIDIA KAI Scheduler, you must follow the procedure outlined in [Validation with AI-Ready Kubernetes]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s" %}}) to create an AI-Ready Kubernetes ready for running GPU workloads.
 {{< /alert >}}

 [NVIDIA&reg; KAI Scheduler](https://github.com/NVIDIA/KAI-Scheduler) is an open source Kubernetes-native scheduler designed to optimize GPU resource allocation for AI and machine learning workloads at scale.
 It is capable of managing large GPU clusters and handling high-throughput demanding workload environments.
-KAI Scheduler targets both interactive jobs and large-scale training or inference tasks within the same cluster, always ensuring optimal resource allocation and fairness across different users and teams.
+KAI Scheduler targets both interactive jobs and large-scale training or inference tasks within the same cluster, orchestrating available resources  across different users and teams.
 It also operates alongside other schedulers installed in a cluster.

 Some of the key features are:
 - Share single or multiple GPU resources among multiple workloads for improving resource allocation.